-Source: New York State Department of State, 2011 Report
+Source: New York State Department of State, 2011 Report © FOCUS Greater Syracuse, Inc. 2021

-Village Government Today Chapter Five
+19 Village Government TodayChapter Five Structure Growth

-Structure

-Village law and the New York State Constitution set forth the structure and powers of village government.
-Village governments are responsible for providing such services as police and fire protection, sewer, water, highway services and a court system.
+State Constitution set forth the structure and powers of village government.
+Village governments are responsible for providing such services as police and fire sewer, protection, water. highway services and a court system.
 Villages are governed by an elected mayor and a board of trustees.
 The mayor and board meet once or twice each month in general sessions open to the public.
 The village justice is an elected position, but it is not required under law.
 In many villages the clerk and treasurer positions are sometimes combined into one position.

-Other officials and department heads required to carry on the functions of a village are appointed by the mayor subject to the approval of the board of trustees.
-Prior to the 1972 re-codification of village law, villages were classed according to population.
-The size (population, land area) of villages incorporated before 1973 varies greatly; there are now criteria established in the village law that determines standards for incorporation.
-One law now governs all villages.
+Other officials and department heads required to carry on the functions of a village appointed by the mayor subject to the approval of the board of trustees.
+Prior to the 1972 recodification of village villages were classed according population.
+The size (population, land area) of villages incorporated before 1973 varies greatly; there are now criteria established in the village law that standards determines for incorporation.
+One law now all villages.15 governs